ctec-127/ctec-227-lab-4-zhongchai/README.md

 - Provide a link below each picture that allows you to delete the image
 - Style your page in a professional way
 - Push your code to GitHub
+- Students will be demoing their code to the class the day after the lab is due

 You can [view a video](https://www.youtube.com/watch?v=t2V_8czWuxM) demonstrating how my lab works.
 Please ignore the lab number in the video.
 This lab was originally part of a prior CTEC 127 class.